Skip to main content

 Source publish time

-Measure the first successful Datastream resolution of the workflow being benchmarked.
+Measure the first successful SEC API resolution of the workflow being benchmarked.

-- page-level filing traceability is live for filing-derived datapoints, with HTML-first exact fact-region anchors now available on supported segmented revenue traces
+• page-level filing traceability is available for filing-derived datapoints, with HTML-first exact fact-region anchors on supported segmented revenue traces

-- non-filing trace hydration now extends to SEC enforcement source records, market price snapshots, and analyst estimate datapoints through the same
+• non-filing trace records cover SEC enforcement source records, market price snapshots, and analyst estimate datapoints through the same /v1/traces API

 What makes a response trustworthy